 The quad-core complex (CCX) design they've used with Zen represents a different situation to AMD’s previous architecture in which their Bulldozer CPUs (as well as the later, iterative architectures toting the similarly heavy-plant-based codenames of Piledriver and Excavator) were built using nominally dual-core modules, where each ‘core’ shares an unhealthy chunk of logic between them.
 The quad-core modules in Zen have discrete logic in each core, sharing only access to the L3 cache.

 A quad-core Bulldozer chip uses a dual-module design and an octa-core uses four modules.
 AMD’s eight-core chips, like the FX-8370, are effectively quad-core CPUs using a slightly hobbled form of HyperThreading.
 With the Summit Ridge CPUs, on the other hand, each promised Zen core is going to be fully discrete with its very own, jealously-guarded silicon.

 In terms of the process AMD is using for its new architecture they are going with the same 14nm FinFET lithography already used in their Polaris-based graphics cards.
 The FinFET design uses essentially the same Tri-Gate transistor layout Intel has been building into their processors since the 22nm shift for their Ivy Bridge platform.
 It’s a 3D transistor design used to get around the electrical leakage which occurs in planar transistors when components are shrunk down to such microscopic levels.

-In terms of the power draw the octo-core Ryzen is going to be a 95W chip with the R7 1700 only pulling a 65 TDP.
+In terms of the power draw the top octa-core Ryzen is going to be a 95W chip with the R7 1700 only pulling a 65 TDP.
 Their previous eight-core processors came in at 125W, though they also had a couple of 220W CPUs too, but we doubt they'll want to go down that route again with Zen...unless they want to get a 5-6GHz chip out down the line.